-- (i) Looking after the welfare of the child the Designated Safeguarding Lead (or Deputy) is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - (ii) Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.

-- (g) The school will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - (h) Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
+- (i) Looking after the welfare of the child the Designated Safeguarding Lead (or Deputy) is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - (ii) Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action. - (g) The school will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - (h) Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
 Suspension should not be an automatic response when an allegation is reported, instead the EPM Suspension Risk Assessment should be completed and discussed with relevant school leaders However, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.

-Concerns that do not meet the harms threshold (Part Four, Section Two)
+6.4 Concerns that do not meet the harms threshold (Part Four, Section Two)

 - (a) Low level concerns that do not meet the harms threshold should be reported to the Headteacher.
-NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - (b) In cases where the Head Teacher is the subject of an allegation, it will be reported to the Chief Executive Officer at Peterborough Keys Academies Trust.
-The Trust will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2023. - (c) In cases where the Chief Executive Officer is the subject of an allegation, it will be reported to the Chair of Trustees.
-The Trust will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2023. - (d) The school will deal with any such concern, no matter how small, where an adult working in or on behalf of the school may have acted in a way that: - (i) is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - (ii) does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - (e) All low-level concerns should be recorded in writing.
-The record should include details of the concern, the context in which the concern arose, and action taken.
-The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - (f) The school can decide where these records are kept, but they must be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR)
+NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - (b) In cases where the Head Teacher is the subject of an allegation, it will be reported to the Trust Chief Executive Officer, Ian Young.
+The school will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2024. - (c) In cases where the Chief Executive Officer is the subject of an allegation, it will be reported to the Chair of Trustees, Claire Higgins.
+The Trustees will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2024. - (d) The school will deal with any such concern, no matter how small, where an adult working in or on behalf of the school may have acted in a way that: - (i) is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - (ii) does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.